 Darden women make a significant impact every day — at Darden, in Charlottesville and around the world.
 They are student club presidents, community leaders, entrepreneurs and more.
 Darden is committed to recruiting women who want to positively impact the world, and empowering them for long-term success in whatever role they choose.

-Furthermore, Darden's chapter of Graduate Women in Business (GWIB) connects, empowers, and celebrates the next generation of women leaders and helps build awareness of women in leadership positions.
-Throughout the year, they engage students, alumnae, faculty and prospective students in activities ranging from senior speaker series to golf lessons to mentoring programs.
-Moreover, GWIB's goal is to use education, coaching, networking, and mentoring to foster a lifelong community that enables and empowers Darden women to achieve their professional and personal aspirations, both during and after their time at Darden.
+Darden's chapter of Graduate Women in Business (GWIB) creates opportunities for female students, alumnae, faculty and male allies to discuss challenges related to gender equity and inclusion.
+GWIB’s mission is to empower Darden women to be the fullest expression of themselves by means of community development, educational, and career events.
+Women at Darden are part of a lifelong community that enables and empowers Darden women to achieve their professional and personal aspirations, both during and after their time at Darden.
 In addition, Darden is one of the few MBA programs that provide dedicated lifelong career services resources for its alumni.
 The Alumni Career Services staff understands the career path of a woman may not always look like that of her male counterparts.
-Our professional staff provides Darden alumnae with resources and support as they move through different phases of their careers.

 At Foster it is our goal to promote women leaders who are ready to excel.
 Across the global marketplace, research shows that companies perform better when women hold strong leadership positions.
 To elevate the presence of women in leadership, Foster proudly cultivates a rich array of resources including: